 The hiring of a law firm is an important decision that should not be based solely on advertisements.
 Before you decide, ask us to send you free written information about our qualifications and experience.
 Personal Injury Lawyers serving Daytona, Melbourne, Orlando, Florida and Nationwide.

-Spinal cord injuries can create a wide range of problems that go beyond loss of movement and feeling and promote secondary health issues.
+Spinal cord injuries can create a broad range of problems that go beyond the loss of movement and feeling and promote secondary health issues.
 Results of spinal cord injuries can include:

 - Loss of muscle control